fawaz-dabbaghieh/gfa_subgraphs/README.md

 ### Alignments subgraph subcommand
-This subcommand takes an input alignment file to the graph in GAF format `--input_gaf`, and an optional list of alignment names `--alignment_list` as a text file with each name in one line, also takes a neighborhood size as integer.
+This subcommand takes an input alignment file to the graph in GAF format `--input_gaf`, and an optional list of alignment names `--alignment_list` as a text file with each name in one line, also takes a neighborhood size as integer `--neighborhood_size`.

-The idea here is that it goes through each path for each alignment given, takes each node in that path as a starting node to perform BFS search with a neighborhood size as given and extract the subgraph corresponding to this.
-So if the neighborhood size is 1, GFASubgraph will only extract the path the alignment took in the graph.
+The idea here is that it goes through each path for each alignment given, takes each node in that path as a starting node to perform BFS search with a neighborhood size as given by the user, and extract the subgraph corresponding to this.
+So if the neighborhood size is 1, GFASubgraph will only extract the path the alignment took in the graph as a subgraph.

-It also produces a CSV file with node IDs of the alignment and each alignment gets a color, so the user can color the graph loaded with `Bandage` by given it the CSV file and coloring according to that CSV file
+It also produces a CSV file with node IDs of the alignment and each alignment gets a color randomly, so the user can color the graph loaded with `Bandage` by given it the CSV file and coloring according to that CSV file.

 ```
 # GFASubgraph alignment_subgraph -h